 White wine has a fruity flavor, contains a lot of acids, so it is slightly acidic.
 You can use it to replace Mirin for appetizers, sour like salads, salad dressings with vinegar.
 With a fruity aroma, white wine should also be paired with boiled or steamed seafood dishes.

-Many people think that Sherry is a non-sweet wine.
-However, besides unsweetened wine, Sherry also has sweet wines that are quite delicious for cooking.
+Many think that Sherry is a non-sweet wine.
+However, besides unsweetened wine, Sherry also has sweet wines that are quite delicious for cooking or as accompaniments to caviar, prawns, or cod croquettes.
 Cooking Sherry is a low-salt sherry (white grape with added alcohol).

 Vermouth is a mixed liquor consisting of wine, plants, a little sugar, and spirits.
 This style uses botanicals, including herbs, spices, and roots that make Vermouth unique.
-Vermouth is considered a healthy beverage.
+This Italian-originated drink is considered a healthy beverage.

 Today, Vermouth is mainly used as a blending ingredient in cocktails.
 However, you can still use sweet Vermouth as an alternative to Mirin.
 Its sweet and fruity taste will make the dish attractive.